shinminase/marquee/README.md

       }
 ```
 if you only plan on having three blinkies , i recommend changing it to -100%

+or, if you dont want to do the code yourself (i understand its exhausting) go on over to my <a href="https://shinminase.github.io/marqueegenerator/">website</a> and use the drag n drop feature! u can manually edit the speed on your own.
 </details>
 <hr>
 <details>